support for all variants

 you eat an elephant one bite at a time, which is why goals are often expressed

-as a rate of change as oppose to fixed value at the end of the block.
-You can
+as a rate of change as opposed to a fixed value at the end of the block.
+You

-vary teh increment toggling between day, week, month and year.
+can vary the increment toggling between day, week, month and year.

 relative goals